How to Crop & Re-size Photos for Your Farm Website & Emails

 Free Software for Cropping & Resizing Farm Photos

-GNU Image Manipulation Program (GIMP) is a powerful open source image editing tool that is comparable to Adobe Photoshop.
+BeFunky is a powerful free tool for image editing.
 Editing image files can be intimidating, but don’t worry.
-We will step you through the process and you will feel comfortable and confident in no time!
-GIMP is a free download, available for Mac, Windows, and Linux.
+We will walk you through the process and you will feel comfortable and confident in no time!
+Befunky is available to use straight from your browser.

-From Finder on Mac, or Windows Explorer, find your image file.
+At the top of the page, select Open > From Computer, and use Finder on Mac, or Windows Explorer, to find your image file.

-Click the tiny percentage drop-down on the bottom of the window to zoom your view in or out.
-(This only changes your view, not the actual size.)
+Use the slider at the bottom of the window to zoom your view in or out.
+(This only changes your view, not the actual image size.)

 Step 2: Crop Your Photo (change the aspect ratio)